Editor's Note: This post was originally published in May 2022 and has been completely revamped and updated for accuracy and comprehensiveness.

 |Choose to Reuse||Shopping||Get Paid to be Green|

-Housing appliances such as ovens, dishwashers and fridge freezers, the kitchen is almost certainly the most energy hungry room in your home.
-Energy prices rose by up to 50% in April this year, and with another large hike forecast in October, Kate points out it's worth making a few simple changes to help reduce your energy usage.
-Plus she shares a few other helpful eco kitchen tips for saving money and the planet.
+With appliances such as ovens, dishwashers and fridge freezers, the kitchen is almost certainly the most energy hungry room in your home.
+After the huge energy price increases in 2022, a further 20% increase is expected next month.
+It's still worth making a few simple changes to help reduce your energy usage.

 Use your dishwasher – but make sure it’s fully loaded